clue/socket-raw/README.md

 // same as above, as scheme defaults to TCP
 $socket = $factory->createClient('www.google.com:80');

+// same as above, but wait no longer than 2.5s for connection
+$socket = $factory->createClient('www.google.com:80', 2.5);

 // create connectionless UDP/IP datagram socket connected to google's DNS
 $socket = $factory->createClient('udp://8.8.8.8:53');